 The Healing Power Of Herbs

 For thousands of years, herbalists have recommended cilantro to settle nausea, prevent gas and bloating, and ease stomach cramps.
 It aids in efficient digestion, and in many cuisines, it’s added to spicy dishes because its cooling effects can help prevent heartburn.
-Additionally, the vitamin K and calcium content of cilantro can help build strong bones, teeth, and hair.
-(To those of you who were cursed with DNA-coded dislike for cilantro, fret not, most of cilantro’s health benefits can be found in other herbs, as well.)
+Additionally, the vitamin K and calcium content of cilantro helps build strong bones, teeth, and hair.
+(To those of you who were cursed with the DNA-coded dislike for cilantro, fret not, most of cilantro’s health benefits can be found in other herbs, as well.)

 More than a garnish and breath-freshener, parsley is high in vitamin A, which supports the immune system and is critical to vision.
-Additionally, its high amounts of vitamin C can help treat a common cold and reduce hypertension.
+Additionally, its high levels of vitamin C can help treat a common cold and reduce hypertension.
 One of parsley's prevalent chemicals, apigenin, can help inhibit the growth of cancer cells.

 Some studies have found that rosemary can be an antidote for allergies, thanks to its anti-inflammatory properties.
 The woody herb also fights oxidative damage associated with aging, Alzheimer's, and heart disease.

 Don’t limit this hardy herb to your Thanksgiving dressing—its healing powers date back centuries.
 Stemming from the Latin root “salvere”, which means “to save”, sage earned its name thanks to its widely accepted healing abilities.
-Aside from burning sage to ward off bad energy, it’s also known to improve brain function and memory for people of all ages, but is particularly helpful to those who suffer from Alzheimer’s.
+Aside from burning sage to ward off bad energy, it’s also known to improve brain function and memory for people of all ages, but it's particularly helpful to those who suffer from Alzheimer’s.

 Add this to your herb lineup when you don’t have much of an appetite, it’ll help spike your hunger while relieving GI distress or any indigestion that might be affecting your appetite.
 Savory can also help during cold season by relieving symptoms like coughs and sore throat.

 The anise flavor in tarragon might remind you of the flavor of some alcoholic digestifs like Sambuca and Fernet.
 It’s been used since ancient times to aid in digestion.
 You can also count on it to help promote relaxation, making it a perfect addition to a sleepytime tea blend.

-Thyme: This woody herb is higher in antioxidants than any of the others on our list.
+This woody herb is higher in antioxidants than any of the others on our list.
 Add it to your meals for a boost in your overall health, to fight signs of aging, and cancer prevention.
 It’s also high in antifungal and antibacterial properties, which means that it can be used as a natural food preservative, preventing the growth of yeast, mold, and viruses.